moonpantakarn/dsb-batch11/README.md

      - xx
  - Data Transformation
    - Project - Data Transformation by using "dplyr" [R coding](link)
-     - Using core functions in dplyr to prepare data to find insight in dataset "nycflights13" in R studio packages.
+     - Using core functions in dplyr to data manipulation to find insight in dataset "nycflights13" in R studio packages.
  - Data Visualization
    - Project - Create Data Visualization using ggplot2 in R [R markdown](link)
      - xx